ab003laa/Speech-Categoriz/README.md

 Calculates the user's rank based on the score.

 ## Technologies Used
-React.js : A JavaScript library for building user interfaces.
+- React.js : A JavaScript library for building user interfaces.
-Express.js: A web application framework for Node.js.
+- Express.js: A web application framework for Node.js.
-CORS: A middleware for Express.js to enable cross-origin resource sharing.
+- CORS: A middleware for Express.js to enable cross-origin resource sharing.
-JSON: Data format for storing the word list and scores.
+- JSON: Data format for storing the word list and scores.

 # Installation and Usage

 # Prerequisites
-Node.js and npm: Make sure you have Node.js and npm installed on your machine.
+- Node.js and npm: Make sure you have Node.js and npm installed on your machine.

 ## Client Side Setup
 1- Clone the repository: git clone https://github.com/ab003laa/speech-categoriz.git

 2- Install the dependencies:
-npm install
+- npm install
-npm install react-router-dom
+- npm install react-router-dom

 3- Run the React app:
-npm start
+- npm start
-The app should open automatically in your browser.
+- The app should open automatically in your browser.
 If not, visit http://localhost:3000.

 ## Server-Side Setup

 # Install the dependencies:
-npm install express
+- npm install express
-npm install cors
+- npm install cors
-- start the server
+## Start the server
-node words.js
+- node words.js
 The server should start running on http://localhost:4000.

 ----------------------------------------------
-## note
+# note
 Not your best UI experience.